leafsphp/docs/src/codelabs/experiments/deployment/heroku/index.md

 ## What Are We Building?

 This experiment will guide you deploying your first Leaf application to Heroku.
-The same steps apply to Leaf MVC, Leaf API and Skeleton.
+The same steps apply to Leaf MVC.

 ::: details (New to Heroku?)
 Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 Create an account, tether a credit card, and prepare to build.